-Boulder City, or Primm or Mesquite—has grandchildren and needs help making sure your rights to be part of their lives are protected, you need the best legal assistance you can get.
+If you or anyone you know in southern Nevada—Las Vegas, Henderson, Boulder City, or Primm or Mesquite—has grandchildren and needs help with Grandparent Visitation, making sure your rights to be part of their lives are protected, you need the best legal assistance you can get.

 The Nevada Revised Statutes (NRS) has an entire chapter, NRS 125C.050 dedicated specifically to the rights of grandparents.
 Just like parents, grandparents are essential to bringing up strong children, one of the state of Nevada’s goals for Silver State families.
 Provided that you meet certain basic requirements, we will petition the state to make sure you remain in the lives of your grandchildren.